 A meeting on the buffalo range

-Early in August 1851, the trader and former trapper caught up with several Shoshone bands hunting buffalo on the upper Sweetwater River east of the Wind River Mountains.
-With Bridger was Jacob Holeman, an Indian agent for Utah Territory, who had hired Bridger to help him contact these Shoshones and see if they could be persuaded to attend a large peace-treaty conference later that month at , 250 miles to the east.
+Early in August 1851, the trader and former trapper Jim Bridger caught up with several Shoshone bands hunting buffalo on the upper Sweetwater River east of the Wind River Mountains.
+With Bridger was Jacob Holeman, an Indian agent for Utah Territory, who had hired Bridger to help him contact these Shoshones and see if they could be persuaded to attend a large peace-treaty conference later that month at Fort Laramie, 250 miles to the east.
 When the white men arrived, the head chief of the bands, Gahnacumah, was away hunting buffalo.

 To the other Shoshone band leaders, Holeman and Bridger explained that the government hoped to gather the tribes of the northern plains to sign a treaty under which they would agree to stop making war on one another, to stay more or less within broadly defined areas and to allow free passage across their lands to white travelers and soldiers.
 In exchange, they could expect annual payments in food, clothing and goods.
 The other tribes would be from east of Shoshone ranges—but officials felt that since Shoshone lands, too, were now bisected by heavily traveled emigrant trails, the Shoshones might also want to be on hand.